 Now here me out, I know the 7 11 isn’t the first place you think of when travelling to grab your gourmet food.
 But if you are looking for quick easy snacks, plain food and fruit this is definitely the place to head!

-Where to buy baby supplies in Tokyo?
+Traveling to Tokyo with baby – where to buy baby food in Tokyo?

 Have you ever been to Tokyo with a baby or Tokyo with a toddler?
 What did you enjoy most?